Conserving biodiversity in Latin America through education and collaboration.

 We begin our work in Central America, and will expand our efforts with every opportunity that is presented.
 There is work to be done on every continent, and we seek to make a difference wherever possible.

-Jenna Duarte is the Founder and President of Intertwined Conservation Corporation as well as an Animal Care professional.
+Jenna Duarte is the Founder and Executive Director of Intertwined Conservation Corporation as well as an Animal Care professional.
 Born and raised in Ventura County, Jenna began her career volunteering at the Santa Barbara Zoo while earning her BA in Sociology and minor in Education and applied Psychology at the University of California Santa Barbara.
 She quickly climbed the ranks but felt a longing itch to do more for wildlife preservation.
 Jenna made a vow to become a trailblazer in the world of conservation traveling the globe to insure the safety and survival of many of earth’s endangered species.
 From the California condor and channel island fox, to the humboldt penguin and great green and scarlet macaw of Central America, Jenna has made it her passion to help give a voice to the voiceless.
 As the administrator of the successful Intertwined non-profit organization, Jenna assists in educating the public about the dangers of species loss in order to create a greater awareness of the pitfalls that currently face our world’s wildlife.
 An avid animal lover, Jenna is the proud companion of a Siberian husky, an African Grey parrot, and many other rescued winged-friends.

 This local San Diegan has been part of the zoological industry for over sixteen years.
 Began under the guidance of Berwick Productions, working at Lorikeet Landing Exhibit and Bird Show at the local zoo.
 After a rewarding twelve years, he moved on to join the Behavior Team, participating in the brand new Frequent Flyers Bird Show.
 He was then fortunate enough to shift focus into breeding and conservation efforts as a Bird Keeper.
 Beak Geek, Bird Nerd, Avian Avenger and ready to be part of the Intertwined Team!